Moira Rose: Fictional biography

 Moira Rose is a formerly wealthy daytime soap star, most known for her role as Vivian Blake on Sunrise Bay.
 She and her husband, Johnny Rose (Eugene Levy), the former CEO of the second-largest video rental company in North America, share two adult children, David (Dan Levy) and Alexis (Annie Murphy).
 David is a former New York City gallerist and later co-owner of Rose Apothecary, while Alexis is a former socialite and later owner of her own public relations business.
-Moira has one known younger sister named Deedee (Jennifer Irwin) who resides in Buffalo, New York.
+Moira has one known younger sister named Dee Dee (Jennifer Irwin) who resides in Buffalo, New York.
 She grew up in a small town not all that unlike Schitt's Creek, where she took pride in her self-sufficiency and ability to master the basics of everyday living.
 Her big acting break came when she was cast as Sally Bowles in a production of Cabaret after the director spotted her working at a local gas station deli.
 Moira would go on to act in a number of theater productions before being cast in Sunrise Bay, where she stayed for six and a half seasons.
 During her time as an actress, Moira met her future husband at the grand opening of one of his video rental stores.
 The two married sometime later and have remained married for many years.

 Moira is the matriarch of the Rose family.
 A previously inattentive mother, she often struggles to connect with and care for her now adult children.
 Her attempts at mothering are often awkward (such as the time she forgot her daughter's middle name) or otherwise poorly executed.
 Her son, David, is in many ways her favoured child; as the series progresses, she also begins to establish a relationship with her daughter, Alexis.
 Moira's closest confidant is her husband, Johnny, whose "straight man" demeanor balances and steadies her bombastic tendencies.
 This pairing continuously highlights Moira's ability to be loving and kind even when she has difficulty expressing those feelings to others.

 Outside of her family, Moira's closest connections are with high school teacher Jocelyn Schitt (Jennifer Robertson) and members of the Jazzagals a cappella group.
 Jocelyn and her husband, mayor Roland Schitt (Chris Elliott), are some of the first people to show the Roses hospitality when they move to Schitt's Creek.
 Moira is reluctant to return this kindness, but by the end of the first season displays glimmers of gratitude when she gifts Jocelyn one of her designer fur coats.
 This relationship grows when Moira joins the Jazzagals, a singing group founded by Jocelyn.
 While a part of this group, Moira also forms bonds with fellow members Ronnie Lee (Karen Robinson) and Twyla Sands (Sarah Levy).
 Her relationship with Ronnie also extends to their work on the town council – work they share with Roland, who sometimes frustrates both Ronnie and Moira.